-- \Rightarrow Name, Address, Phone, Email in a heading - ⇒ Personal Development Statement: One to three sentences that describe what you stand for and what you aspire to become as a human being.
-It is not a statement of what you want to do, but rather how you want to be in the world. - ⇒ Education and Professional Development: Highest grade achieved so far.
+- ⇒ Name, Address, Phone, Email in a heading - ⇒ Personal Development Statement: One to three sentences that describe what you stand for and what you aspire to become as a human being.
+It is not a statement of what you want to do, but rather how you want to be in the world or what value you can add to your community, workplace, school place, etc. - ⇒ Education and Professional Development: Highest grade achieved so far.
 Trainings and specialized course work. - ⇒ Leadership Skills: Describe skills you have gained through significant leadership roles you have filled.
 Include date range of experience.